 One thing is certain though: higher speed crashes result in more severe injuries and deaths.
 Every year, nearly 10,000 people are fatally injured in accidents in which speed was a factor.
 Though the overall number of traffic deaths has fallen in the past decade (mostly due to fewer drunk driving crashes and increased seat belt usage), speed remains a major concern, especially on roads with higher speed limits.
 Data shows a 17% increase in highway deaths following a four percent rise in speed limits on U.S. interstates.
 Much of this can be attributed to the additional energy absorbed by crash victims at higher velocity collisions.
 Despite technological advancements in vehicle safety, most are not designed to handle crashes at speeds above 75 mph.

-Maryland Car Accident Lawyers at LeViness, Tolzman & Hamilton Pursue Maximum Compensation for Those Injured in Speed-Related Crashes
+Maryland Car Accident Lawyers at LeViness, Tolzman & Hamilton Pursue Maximum Compensation for Those Injured due to Speed Restrictions

 If you have been seriously injured in a crash caused by someone who was speeding, you may be entitled to compensation for your losses.
 Maryland accident lawyers at LeViness, Tolzman & Hamilton fight for victims of driver negligence and recklessness.
 Contact us online or call 800-547-4LAW (4529) today to schedule a free consultation with one of our dedicated and highly qualified Maryland car accident lawyers.